ammubhave/wow/README.md

 ### Frontend

-The frontend is built using [Remix](https://remix.run/).
+The frontend is built using React and [React Router](https://reactrouter.com/).
 Most of the code is in the `src` directory.

 ### Backend